 Member Comments about this Lesson

-Discussions with our instructors are just one of the many benefits of becoming a member of JamPlay.Great lesson
+Discussions with our instructors are just one of the many benefits of becoming a member of JamPlay.good lesson nick the licks are great

 good lesson but i kinda wish you would just assume that everyone knows how to hammer on, pull off, and slide since this is a phase 2 lesson. it would be nice to skip that and just go to learning how to play bluegrass